-We have entered into employment letter agreements with each of our executives, including the NEOs, to document the material terms and conditions of the executives' employment, including his or her annual base salary, target annual cash incentive award opportunity and equity awards.
-Each executive officer's employment letter agreement includes a two year term and specifies the payments and benefits that each executive will receive upon a potential termination of his or her employment under certain circumstances or in the event of a termination within three months before or twelve months following a change in control of the Company.
+We have entered into employment agreements with each of our executives, including the NEOs, to document the material terms and conditions of the executives' employment, including his or her annual base salary, target annual cash incentive award opportunity and equity awards.
+The agreements specify the payments and benefits that each executive will receive upon a potential termination of his or her employment under certain circumstances.
 In addition, these agreements protect the Company's interests in the event of a termination of employment by stipulating the rights and responsibilities of the parties and prohibiting these individuals from engaging in certain specific activities harmful to the Company, including disclosing the Company's confidential information, soliciting the Company's employees, and engaging in certain competitive business activities.